phoenixfeder/fc-com/TestPlan.md

 ### 2.1 Background

 Testing serves to ensure that the written code does what it is intended to do.
 It also prevents future code changes to break existing functionality unnoticed.
+Code coverage can give us information about how well our application is covered with tests.
-In the context of integration it can also prevent broken software states to be merged into secured VC branches
+In the context of integration testing can also prevent broken software states to be merged into secured VC branches and only stable versions of our project will be deployed.

 ### 2.2 Evaluation Mission

 Testing is a crucial phase in the development cycle.
 It is necessary in order to fix technical bugs and important functional problems.
-With TDD we define the test first and can fix bugs before they even occur.
+With TDD tests are written before the functional code is implemented.
+This helps preventing bugs before they even occur.

 ### 2.3 Test Motivators

 The tests are done to ensure quality and mitigate risks and fulfill functional requirements.
-Their purpose is to provide stability for our application.
+Their purpose is to provide stability for our application and to detect bugs faster than by manual testing.

 ## 3. Target Test Items

 The following lists represent the tested parts of this application:

 -   ReactJS frontend / Webapp
--   Server backend (and APIs)
+-   Java Spring Server backend (and APIs)

 ## 4. Outline of Planned Tests